leo770/Tensorflow-Object-Detection-Project/README.md

 # Tensorflow-Object-Detection-Project
 # Garbage classification (recyclable, other and kitchen waste)

+This project is modified from the Google TensorFlow Object Detection open source project
 The repository includes:
 * The whole projects form Google TensorFlow Object Detection
 * Source code of Garbage classification built on TensorFlow Detection Project.